osrf/gazebo_tutorials/components/tutorial.md

 #Tutorial: Components#

-This page describes each of the item involved in running a Gazebo simulation.
+This page describes each of the items involved in running a Gazebo simulation.

 ### World Description File ###